ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/secret-key-management.markdown

 In **Unix**, RavenDB will generate a random master key and store it in the user's home folder with read/write permissions (octal 1600) only for the user who stored it.
 Then, RavenDB will use this master key to encrypt the secret keys of encrypted databases.

-## Changing/Resetting a Windows User Password
+### Changing/Resetting a Windows User Password

-This section is relevant only on Windows and only if you didn't supply a master key and chose to rely on the Windows protection methods.
+This section is relevant only to [Server Store encryption](../../../server/security/encryption/server-store-encryption) and only if you chose to rely on the Windows protection methods.

 Windows uses the **user password** to encrypt secrets in [DPAPI](https://docs.microsoft.com/en-us/previous-versions/ms995355(v=msdn.10)).
 When a Windows password is **changed** the following actions are taken: